dajocarter/dajosource/app/_posts/2015-11-12-yo-jekyllrb.md

 title:  "Yo Jekyll!"
 categories: jekyll update

-synopsis: This site was installed with Yeoman.
+description: This site was installed with Yeoman.
 Here's what it comes with.
 ---

 # 'Allo, 'Allo!